Family relationships in the pre-teen and teenage years

 - Look at your child while they’re talking to you.

-- Show interest, and show your child that you’re trying to understand.
+- Show your child that you’re trying to understand.
+You can do this by saying things like, ‘Let me check I understand …’.

 - Listen without interrupting, judging or correcting.